-While it is possible to exercise a dog indoors, unless there is inclement weather, you should always take your Aussie outside somewhere where they can roam and explore.
-This will fulfill their need for physical as well as mental stimulation.
+While it is possible to exercise a dog indoors, unless there is inclement weather, you should try to take your Aussie outside somewhere where they can roam and explore.

 It’s best to exercise an Aussie twice a day, once in the morning and once later in the day.
-Both periods of exercise don’t have to be a big deal.
+Both sessions of exercise can be 30 minutes or more.
 One could be a trip to the park or beach, while the other could be a walk around the neighborhood.
-It’s up to you and your schedule, but just letting them out to potty a few times a day won’t cut it.

-As previously mentioned, Aussies are extremely intelligent dogs, and as such, they need lots of mental stimulation to be happy.
+Aussies are extremely intelligent dogs and need lots of mental stimulation to be happy.
 At a minimum, you should have one training session with your dog each day, for at least 15 minutes.
-Even if you don’t teach them something new, at least run through tricks they already know.

 To get started, check out these 7 easy steps to Train an Australian Shepherd.
-It’s a good idea to teach your Aussie the basics like sit, stay, lay down, and drop it or leave it (when they pick up something they aren’t supposed to), but you can also teach them more challenging tricks as well.
-More challenging tricks usually build on one another.
-For example, once a dog knows how to lay down, it is very easy to teach them to play dead.
+It’s a good idea to start with the basics like sit, stay, lay down, and drop it or leave it (when they pick up something they aren’t supposed to have).
+You can also teach them more challenging tricks as well which usually build on one another.
+For example, once a dog knows how to lay down, it is easy to teach them to roll over.

 Most owners use treats to reward during training time.
-As your dog learns more tricks, this can lead to using many treats in one session.
-When this happens, you will want to look into buying specific training treats that are smaller in size or breaking the treats you have into smaller pieces.
+As your Aussie learns more tricks, this can lead to giving many treats in one session.
+When this happens, you will want to look into buying healthy training treats that are smaller in size or breaking the treats you have into smaller pieces.
 Here are 5 highly-ranked treats specifically for Aussie puppies.